-Assumption 2 (Instrument Relevance). $Z \not\perp\!\!\!\perp D|X, R = 1$.
+Assumption 2 (Instrument Relevance). $Z \not\perp D | X, R = 1$.

-Assumption 3 (Instrument Independence). $Z \perp \!\!\! \perp U | X, R = 1$.
+Assumption 3 (Instrument Independence). $Z \perp U | X, R = 1$.

-Assumption 4 (Exclusion Restriction). $Y \perp \!\!\! \perp Z|D,X,U,R=1.$
+Assumption 4 (Exclusion Restriction). $Y \perp Z | D, X, U, R = 1$.

-Here, $A \perp\!\!\!\perp B|C$ indicates conditional independence of A and B, given C (Dawid, 1979).
-Instrument relevance ensures that Z is a correlate of the exposure, even after conditioning on X, and instrument independence states that Z is independent of all unmeasured confounders of the exposure-outcome association.
-Exclusion restriction formalizes the assumption of no direct effect of Z on Y not mediated by D. Furthermore, the assumption of no unmeasured confounding given (X, U) can be stated as follows.
+Here $A \perp B | C$ indicates conditional independence of A and B given C (Dawid, 1979).
+Instrument relevance ensures that Z is a correlate of the exposure even after conditioning on X, while instrument independence states that Z is independent of all unmeasured confounders of the exposure-outcome association.
+Exclusion restriction formalizes the assumption of no direct effect of Z on Y not mediated by D. Furthermore, the assumption of no unmeasured confounding given (X, U) can be stated as

-Assumption 5 (Latent Ignorability). $Y_d \perp \!\!\! \perp D|X, U, R = 1$, for $d \in \{0, 1\}$ (Robins, 1994).
+Assumption 5 (Latent Ignorability). $Y_d \perp D | X, U, R = 1$, for $d \in \{0, 1\}$ (Robins, 1994).

-Assumptions 2-5 may be known to hold at the design stage when the investigator controls the treatment allocation, conditional on baseline covariates, in double blind randomized trials.
+Assumptions 2-5 may be known to hold at the design stage when the investigator controls treatment allocation conditional on baseline covariates in double blind randomized trials.
 In observational studies, the potential instrumental variable may be viewed as being randomized through some natural or quasi-experiment within levels of the observed covariates (Hernán and Robins, 2006), although these assumptions are typically untestable without further conditions.
 The exclusion restriction assumption 4 implies the following semiparametric structural models: